 Application to Revoke Probation for a failure to complete your terms and conditions of the criminal sentence puts your personal freedom in danger.
 Sometimes people convicted of crimes receive a suspended sentence or deferred sentence.
 However, both type plea agreements require a plea of guilty at the time of sentencing.
 Once the plea enters, you are on a probationary period.
 This is a time frame set up by the court in which you must complete a series of tasks.
 Upon completing these tasks, you are free to go.
-If you do not finish all of the terms of the plea deal, then you face an application to revoke probation.
+If you do not finish all of the terms of the plea deal, then you face an application to revoke.

 Application to Revoke Probation: What It Is